 Seeing that I spent my college years here, I’m partial to this location!
 Similar to the Spanish architecture that can be found at Balboa Park or Presidio Park, USD is an absolutely gorgeous campus.
 Between the fountains, flower gardens, and iconic Immaculata building, I’m in awe every time I step on campus.

 Just a few minutes away from USD is Presidio Park which has some great views of San Diego.
 There’s a good mix of Spanish architecture, tall trees, and secluded areas that all make for great backgrounds.
-The park is mostly located on a hill, so be prepared to do some walking!
+The park is mostly located on a hill, so be prepared to do some walking during the engagement shoot!

-Old Town is known for its historic buildings, colorful heritage, and of course, Taco Tuesdays!
+Old Town in San Diego is known for its historic buildings, colorful heritage, and of course, Taco Tuesdays!
 It’s a fun place for engagements because the streets are filled with vibrant colors and textures that you don’t see elsewhere in the city.

 Carlsbad Flower Fields

 If you’re wanting engagement photos between March and May, the Flower Fields in Carlsbad are a colorful and vibrant option!
 Because the flowers are only in bloom for 6-8 weeks, crowds can tend to be pretty heavy, especially on weekends.
-Try to plan for a weekday shoot if you want to take photos here!
+Try to plan for a weekday engagement session if you want to take images here!

-Located right next to the Gaslamp, Seaport Village is a super cute and quaint area that is a great spot for photos.
-You can walk through the village and into different shops, stop for some ice cream, and gaze out towards Coronado and the bridge.
+Located right next to the Gaslamp in San Diego, Seaport Village is a cute and quaint area that is a great spot for engagement pictures.
+You can walk through the village and into different shops, stop for ice cream, and gaze out towards Coronado.

 San Diego Bay Boating